-In this tutorial, we show you 11 different ways to connect your DJ Controller to speakers.
+This tutorial shows you 11 different ways to connect your DJ Controller to speakers.
+The solution you need will depend on the DJ equipment you’re using.
 We cover everything that you need to know if your DJ controller has the following outputs:

 In terms of speakers, everything that we show you will work for:

 - Powered Studio Monitors

 - Powered Speakers For Live Events